aurora-scheduler/docker/mesos/README.md

-Build base Mesos image first and then mesos-agent and mesos-master images.
+First build the mesos-master image and then build the mesos-agent image.

 This way mesos-agent and mesos-master can share a consistent base layer.